Animation industry in South Africa: Market

 WESGRO values it in the international market at the cost of R365 million in a cinematic budget, Visit website.

 The Media, Information and Communication Technologies Sector Education and Training Authority (MICT SETA) encourages skills for young animators to boost South Africa's Socio-economic sector, also the small companies.
 The largest producer and exporter of animation is the Western world.
 It produces and exports animation for an estimate of US$145.4 million per year, and South Africa can produce for US$13,0 million per year due to its straining economy and lack of resources.

 List of South African animated films

 One of the first animated films released in 1916 was An Artist's Dream, many of its films being released in South Africa.

+List of South African animated television and online series

+Post-apartheid, like animated television shows and online series, have allowed Black artist help define a new national identity.
+This includes early 2000's tv series URBO: The Adventures of Pax Africa (2006-2009) and The Adventures of Noko Mashaba.